algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-Since we have two types of queries, we also got two separate graphs to look at:
+Since we have two types of queries, we also got two graphs to look at:

 ![](../img/segtree-pointers.svg)

 While this object-oriented implementation is quite good in terms of software engineering practices, there are several aspects that make it terrible in terms of performance:

-- Query implementations use [recursion](/hpc/architecture/functions), although the `add` query can be tail-call optimized.
+- Both query implementations use [recursion](/hpc/architecture/functions) — although the `add` query can be tail-call optimized.
-- Query implementations use unpredictable [branching](/hpc/pipelining/branching), stalling the CPU pipeline.
+- Both query implementations use unpredictable [branching](/hpc/pipelining/branching), which stalls the CPU pipeline.
-- The nodes stores extra metadata.
-The structure takes $4+4+4+8+8=28$ bytes and gets padded to 32 bytes for [memory alignment](/hpc/cpu-cache/alignment) reasons, while only 4 bytes are necessary to hold the integer sum.
+- The nodes store extra metadata.
+The structure takes $4+4+4+8+8=28$ bytes and gets padded to 32 bytes for [memory alignment](/hpc/cpu-cache/alignment) reasons, while only 4 bytes are really necessary to hold the integer sum.
-- And, most importantly, we are doing [pointer chasing](/hpc/cpu-cache/latency) in both queries: we can't descend into children until we fetched their pointers, even though we can precisely infer the segments we need just from the query bounds.
+- Most importantly, we are doing [pointer chasing](/hpc/cpu-cache/latency): we have to fetch the pointers to the children to descend into them, even though we can infer, ahead of time, which segments we'll need just from the query.

-The last issue is the most critical one.
-To get rid of pointer chasing, we need to get rid of pointers, converting our structure to being implicit.
+Pointer chasing outweighs all other issues by orders of magnitude — and to negate it, we need to get rid of pointers, turning the structure *implicit*.

 ### Implicit Segment Trees